 Being a small island, it might not come as a huge surprise that one of the best reasons to visit Gozo is to simply get out on the water and enjoy the beautiful surroundings.
 Luckily, there is no shortage of options for travellers to Gozo and you can simply rent a boat, go on a guided kayak tour or go on a cruise!

 The first time we visited Malta in 2017, we opted to take a full day sailing trip with Barbarossa Excursions which proved to be a great way to see some of the highlights of Gozo and surrounding area.
 Their full-day sailing trip includes an early stop to the popular Blue & Crystal lagoons meaning that you beat the crowds, as well as a number of other swimming, stops at less crowded areas.
 The trip also includes a delicious lunch spread which provides much-needed nourishment after a full morning of swimming and snorkelling!

-If you’re debating between staying in Malta or Gozo, you’ll find that on the main island in Malta where a lot of the nicer beaches have been taken over by resorts, Gozo has a number of beautiful and relatively untouched beaches that make for a great leisurely day.
+If you’re debating between staying in Malta or Gozo, you’ll find that on the main island a lot of the nicer beaches have been taken over by resorts.
+Gozo on the other hand has a number of beautiful and relatively untouched beaches that make for a great leisurely day.